gradio-app/gradio/guides/04_building-with-blocks/04_dynamic-apps-with-render-decorator.md

 Note that almost the entire app is inside a single `gr.render` that reacts to the tasks `gr.State` variable.
 This variable is a nested list, which presents some complexity.
 If you design a `gr.render` to react to a list or dict structure, ensure you do the following:

 1. Any event listener that modifies a state variable in a manner that should trigger a re-render must set the state variable as an output.
-This lets Gradio know to check if the variabl has changed behind the scenes.
+This lets Gradio know to check if the variable has changed behind the scenes.
 2. In a `gr.render`, if a variable in a loop is used inside an event listener function, that variable should be "frozen" via setting it to itself as a default argument in the function header.
 See how we have `task=task` in both `mark_done` and `delete`.
 This freezes the variable to its "loop-time" value.

 Let's take a look at one last example that uses everything we learned.
 Below is an audio mixer.
 Provide multiple audio tracks and mix them together.